Road trips may not have been invented in California, but we’re sure they were mastered here.

 Yes, Santa Barbara is a total gem of a place where you can get in the water, hike, or hang out and explore.
 But, being the food fiend I am, I always make time to check out the food scene.

 When I lived in San Francisco, I made it a point to go up to wine country at least once monthly, and my local friends introduced me to Healdsburg.
 This once sleepy town has now become ground zero for wine country chic.

 Of course, the historic town of Sonoma is adorable, too — here are our picks of where to shop, eat, and sip!

 But to truly make like a Bay Area local, make time to do an oyster crawl through Marin County.
 Some of the best oysters on the West Coast come from this region of NorCal, so it’s hard to go wrong.

 The longest itinerary on this list, you could do this in a weekend, but we’d recommend blocking off at least four days to do this right!

 - Skiing In Squaw Valley

-You've probably picked up on the fact that one of my favorite hobbies out there is skiing!
-I grew up skiing Mammoth Mountain but another spot I adore here in California is Squaw Valley, which is one of my favorite places to do Spring skiing here in the Golden State!
+You’ve probably picked up on the fact that one of my favorite hobbies out there is skiing!
+I grew up skiing Mammoth Mountain, but another spot I adore here in California is Squaw Valley, one of my favorite places to do Spring skiing here in the Golden State!